 The Waichin Valley cannabis populations are quite resistant towards the diseases and pests typically arising from a wet cold weather.
 The exceptional dry-cold weather does bring about some of the most fascination hues of purples, reds and blacks.
 They hold their own during the rainfall and sub-zero nights quite nicely, with a decent resin production.
 The plants exude a strong aromatic experience as soon as one gets near the plants, can easily experience the fragrant aura lingering in the air.

 Similar to other valleys in the malana, it too falls in the B.2 Zone (subtropical highlands) and the flowering typically takes place for 11-13 weeks from August to Octobers end.
-Many deep and fascinating scents can be found on various plants in the waichin valley, the most commonly occurring smells being – pine, cherry, mango, floral incense type.
+Many deep and fascinating scents are found on the plants in the waichin valley, the most commonly occurring being: pine, cherry, mango, floral incense type.

 Classification – Long flowering/ subtropical highland variety